recordingpreservation/nrpf-website/_posts/2025-12-23-nrpf-renewal.md

 NRPF has been giving grants to support audio preservation since 2016!
 Those I mentioned above are just some of the [sound collections that NRPF has supported in its first decade of grant giving]({% link _programs/nrpf-grants.md %}).
 The outcomes of NRPF's first decade provides a solid foundation from which we can renew.
 As we build on that foundation, I'm excited about what we can accomplish in 2026, the beginning of NRPF's next decade!

 As readers of our NRPF blog, therefore, I'm asking you to consider a 2025 year-end gift to the National Recording Preservation Foundation.
-Giving is easy, just click below!
+Giving is easy, [just click here]({% link _pages/donate.md %}) or on the button below!

 **Thank you for amplifying our mission!**